 - Monitoring

-The geographical spread of the proposed research should include the northern Adriatic Sea but will not exclude studies in other European marine basins, including other marginal seas of the Mediterranean Sea, the North Sea and the Baltic Sea.
+The geographical spread of the proposed research should include the North Adriatic Sea (preferentially in the offshore of the Friuli Venezia Giulia region) but is not limited to it and may also cover other European Marine basins, such as the Mediterranean Sea, the North Sea, and the Baltic Sea.

 - Launch of the Call: 4 December 2025